Whisky Cask Club

 🌱 Emerging & New

 Lower entry prices but higher uncertainty.
-Ardnamurchan, Raasay, Nc'nean, Holyrood, and others.
-Requires deeper due diligence.
+Ardnamurchan, Raasay, Nc'nean, Holyrood, and others require deeper due diligence and usually a longer hold period.

 Cask Types

 Bourbon Barrel · ~200 litres — Most common type.
-Vanilla, honey, citrus notes.
-Accessible entry point.
+Imparts vanilla, honey, and citrus notes.
+Accessible entry point for new collectors.

 Hogshead · ~250 litres — Reassembled bourbon barrel with additional staves.
-Similar character, larger volume.
+Similar character profile, larger volume.

 Sherry Butt · ~475–500 litres — Increasingly scarce.
-Rich dried fruit, chocolate, spice, deep colour.
-Among the most sought-after.
+Rich dried fruit, chocolate, spice, and deep colour.
+Among the most sought-after cask types.

-Sherry Hogshead · ~250 litres — Combines sherry desirability with more concentrated maturation.
+Sherry Hogshead · ~250 litres — Combines sherry desirability with more concentrated maturation due to smaller size.

 Age & Value Trajectories

-The Sweet Spot: Buy young casks (3–8 years) from established distilleries and hold through the 12–18 year range — capturing the steepest part of the value curve.
+The Sweet Spot: Buy young casks (3–8 years) from established distilleries and hold through the 12–18 year range — capturing the steepest part of the value curve while managing risk.

 What Drives Cask Value